Latest News

 Gold reaches a two-week high as weak economic data reinforces rate cuts

-Gold prices rose over 2% Monday, hitting a new two-week-high, as weak economic data from the U.S. fueled expectations that the Federal Reserve would cut interest rates.
-This in turn boosted demand for this non-yielding investment.
+Gold prices rose more than 2% Monday, reaching a new two-week-high as weak economic data from the United States fueled expectations that the Federal Reserve would cut interest rates.
+This boosted demand for this non-yielding investment.

 According to CME Group’s FedWatch tool, the markets now expect a rate reduction in December.
-By January, odds will have risen to about 80%.
+By January, odds will have risen to approximately 80%.

-Gold that does not yield tends to perform well in low-interest rates and times of economic uncertainty.
+Gold that does not yield tends to perform well in low interest rate environments and times of economic uncertainty.

-In a note, Ole Hansen said that reopening the market would bring back data and revive expectations of a December rate reduction, but it also shifted attention to the deteriorating fiscal outlook in the United States.
+In a note, Ole Hansen said that a reopening of the market would bring back data and revive expectations for December rate cuts, but it is more important to shift the focus on a deteriorating fiscal outlook in the United States.

 (source: Reuters)